 A national monument designation — as Avi Kwa Ame showed — is a hefty task.
 It must come either through legislation from Congress, or through the U.S president with his authority under the Antiquities Act of 1906.

 The coalition is beginning its public awareness campaign, said Steve Rowland, a geologist and member of the group Citizens for Active Management of French & Sunrise Mountain Area.
 Its website has a petition for people to sign and show support for the designation, and conservation groups associated with the project hold regular cleanups, since the area is frequently used as a dumping ground.
-Organizers are planning to also reach out to Nevada’s congressional delegation for support.
+Organizers plan to also reach out to Nevada’s congressional delegation for support.

 For the Nuwuvi, the Southern Paiute peoples who have lived on the land from time immemorial, the area within the proposed national monument is considered sacred.

 The east Las Vegas area has been a geographic point in navigation and used in ceremonies forever, said Patterson, a member of the Bishop Paiute Tribe.
 Southern Paiute people also have called the mountains home for centuries, she said.

 Like Avi Kwa Ame, the proposed monument boundary is included in the Southern Paiute’s Salt Song Trail, which goes through California, Nevada, Utah and Arizona.

 “These salt songs tell the story of the entire life cycle of a Paiute person,” Patterson said.
 “They have important medicines, important places, important ideas and concepts — everything that you could possibly need to know about being a Nuwuvi person.”

 Those sacred songs go back generations and are handed down from family to family, Patterson said.